JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/index.md

 Join the JetBrains .NET developer advocates, and uncover the essential features and workflows in ReSharper.

 We will look at navigation in a code base, editing code, inspections and quick-fixes, refactoring, some additions to the Visual Studio debugger, unit testing, architecture tools and diagrams, the localization manager, and more!

+> This page is part of the **Secret Decoder Challenge at .NET Conf 2021**!
+>
+> Here is your clue:
+> _I'm a vowel, and also the last letter of the product for which ReSharper is a productivity extension.
+You'll also find me 3 times in the title of the last tutorial on this page._
+>
+> Good luck! 😎